pingcap/docs-cn/tidb-resource-control.md

 > **Warning:**
 >
-> This feature is an experimental feature.
+> This feature is experimental.
 It is not recommended that you use it in the production environment.
 This feature might be changed or removed without prior notice.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

-A runaway query is a query that takes excessive time or resources than expected.
-Starting from TiDB v7.2.0, the resource control feature introduces the management of runaway queries.
+A runaway query is a query that consumes more time or resources than expected.
+The term **runaway queries** is used in the following to describe the feature of managing the runaway query.

+- Starting from v7.2.0, the resource control feature introduces the management of runaway queries.
 You can set criteria for a resource group to identify runaway queries and automatically take actions to prevent them from exhausting resources and affecting other queries.

-You can manage runaway queries for a resource group by configuring the `QUERY_LIMIT` field in [`CREATE RESOURCE GROUP`](/sql-statements/sql-statement-create-resource-group.md) or [`ALTER RESOURCE GROUP`](/sql-statements/sql-statement-alter-resource-group.md).
+You can manage runaway queries for a resource group by including the `QUERY_LIMIT` field in [`CREATE RESOURCE GROUP`](/sql-statements/sql-statement-create-resource-group.md) or [`ALTER RESOURCE GROUP`](/sql-statements/sql-statement-alter-resource-group.md).
+- Starting from v7.3.0, the resource control feature introduces manual management of runaway watches, enabling quick identification of runaway queries for a given SQL statement or Digest.
+You can execute the statement [`QUERY WATCH`](/sql-statements/sql-statement-query-watch.md) to manually manage the runaway queries watch list in the resource group.

 #### `QUERY_LIMIT` parameters